twintproject/twint/README.md

 - `python3 tweep.py -u username -o file.csv --csv` - Scrape Tweets and save as a csv file.
 - `python3 tweep.py -u username --fruit` - Show Tweets with low-hanging fruit.
 - `python3 tweep.py -s "Donald Trump" --verified --users` - List verified users that Tweet about Donald Trump.
-- `python3 tweep.py -g 48.880048,2.385939,1km -o file.csv --csv` - Scrape Tweets from a radius of 1km around a place in Paris and export them to a csv file.
+- `python3 tweep.py -g "48.880048,2.385939,1km" -o file.csv --csv` - Scrape Tweets from a radius of 1km around a place in Paris and export them to a csv file.

-- `python3 tweep.py -s hello -g " -38.416097,-63.616671999999994,100km" -o file.csv --csv` - Same for a radius of 100km around Buenos Aires and export them to a csv file.
-Quote your argument and add a space after the first quote, to correctly parse the `minus` sign of lat and lon as a character and not an option.
+**Tip:** To avoid an arguement error, wrap your arguments in quotes.

 ## Example String
 `955511208597184512 2018-01-22 18:43:19 GMT <now> pineapples are the best fruit`